ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## **Video playback stops**

-This is a known issue, and currently, no fix is known.
-You may workaround this issue by using another YouTube account or changing regions using a VPN.
+This is a known issue and may or may not be fixed by patching YouTube using the latest version of ReVanced Patches.
+Make sure to include the `client-spoof` patch.